cardmeister/cardmeister.github.io/README.md

 **What happened to the days when all you needed were some HTML tags and a text-editor?**

-[W3C standard Custom Elements](https://www.dannymoerkerke.com/blog/web-components-will-replace-your-frontend-framework)¹ make writing semantic HTML as cool as it was in the early days .. **without any Framework !!!**
+[W3C standard Custom Elements](https://www.dannymoerkerke.com/blog/web-components-will-replace-your-frontend-framework)¹ make writing semantic HTML as cool as it was in my early days .. **without any Framework!**

 Playingcard(t)s are a good subject to demonstrate the power of a Custom Element